factom-protocol/FIS/FIS/DID.md

 sequentially scanning the entries recorded in the DID chain.
 Next, we outline the rules, which must be followed by resolvers for the Factom DID method:

--   A CreateDID entry must appear only as the first entry in a chain
+-   A DIDManagement entry must appear only as the first entry in a chain

 -   UpdateDID and DeactivateDID entries must be signed by an unrevoked key defined in publicKey.
 The key must be referenced by its KEY_IDENTIFIER in